elephantscale/es-training-new/course-outlines/google-cloud-architecting-with-gce-2-days.md

 A lab environment will be provided

 ## Detailed outline

 ### Introduction to Google Cloud

- * List the different ways of interacting with Google Cloud.
- * Use the Cloud Console and Cloud Shell.
- * Create Cloud Storage buckets.
- * Use the Google Cloud Marketplace to deploy solutions.
+ * A very brief overview of Google Cloud

 ### Virtual Networks